eo-training/eo-training.github.io/chief-info.md

 In single-party primary elections, in accordance with the Code of Virginia and Electoral Board policy, the Chief and the Assistant Chief should represent the party conducting the party, if practicable.

+### Impartiality and Responsiveness

+Chiefs and Assistant Chiefs must demonstrate impartiality in all dealings with voters, election officers, and the Office of Elections.

+Chiefs and Assistant Chiefs must respond in a timely manner to all communications from the Office of Elections or election officers before election day.

 ### Training

 Chiefs and Assistant Chiefs must both fulfill the same training requirements.

-In addition to any regular officer training, Chiefs and Assistant Chiefs must complete a *Chiefs Briefing* training class the week before <u>each election</u> in which they serve as a Chief or Assistant Chief.
+In addition to any regular officer training, Chiefs and Assistant Chiefs must complete a *Chiefs Briefing* training class the week before *each election* in which they serve as a Chief or Assistant Chief.

 First-time Chiefs and Assistant Chiefs are also required to complete the *Chief & Assistant Chief Basics* training class before being eligible to serve in these roles for the first time.

 ### Other Requirements

 In addition to training, Chiefs and Assistant Chiefs have additional requirements before election day.

-Chiefs and Assistant Chiefs should demonstrate impartiality in all dealings with voters, election officers, and the Office of Elections.

-Chiefs and Assistant Chiefs should respond in a timely manner to all communications from the Office of Elections or election officers before election day.

 Chiefs are also required to:
 - Complete all pre-election duties by certain deadlines